 I headed over to 34th Street (as in “Miracle On . . .”) assuming that Macy’s would surely have some crèches.
 After wading through acres of perfume and jewelry on the ground floor, I rode the wonderfully antiquated one-hundred-and-eleven-year-old wooden escalators all the way to the top floor, arriving at “Holiday Lane,” Macy’s vast array of dazzling ornaments and beautifully decorated trees.
 Pleasant instrumental arrangements of actual Christmas carols were playing in the background—a nice change from the ditties about snowmen, Santa, and sleigh rides.

 I found a collection of charming ornaments in the form of manger scenes, the Magi, angels, and crosses, as well as slightly less charming flaming hearts and praying hands.
 Their selection of nativity scenes was surprisingly extensive . . . and sometimes in questionable taste.
 One of the oddest featured Santa Clause—just Santa—kneeling next to the Baby Jesus.
 I searched for a companion piece featuring Mary and Joseph out for a joyride in Santa’s sleigh but couldn’t find one.

 Another crèche, for $280, featured a gargantuan guardian angel, her huge wings enveloping the Holy Family during their flight into Egypt to escape King Herod’s paranoid decree that all baby boys in Bethlehem be killed, fearing that the newly born “King of the Jews” he had heard about might someday try to usurp his throne.

-There were several inexpensive crèches in the traditional style I was seeking, but they were cheap in quality, too, and didn’t include the shepherds and wise men.
+There were several inexpensive crèches in the traditional style that I was seeking, but they were cheap in quality, too, and didn’t include the shepherds and wise men.

 All of the crèches, ironically, were made in Communist China.